badams97/Sprayer_Chassis_Features/README.md

 #### Boom System

 In terms of the boom system, a common **key performance indicator** (KPI) for measuring boom height performance is the **standard deviation of boom elevation**, which is measured in reference to the ground.
 Because there is generally a left and right boom on a self-propelled sprayer, these standard deviations are averaged to provide **one single metric**.
-Therefore, this standard deviation KPI will serve as the classifier in the machine learning algorithm.
+Therefore, this standard deviation KPI will serve as the predictor in the machine learning algorithm.

 ***
 ***